manwar/perlweeklychallenge-club/challenge-117/james-smith/README.md

 We again use the row "flip" as we only need one row and the previous one to get values...

+Googling for `2, 6, 22, 90, 394` came up with https://en.wikipedia.org/wiki/Schröder_number, a page
-There is a faster solution - in that the Scrhoder numbers can be written as a recurrence relation:
+about Schröder numbers - which gives up the following faster (about twice as fast as above) solution - as Scrhoder numbers can be written as a recurrence relation:

 ```perl
 sub schroder_recurrence_rel {